chauff/IN4325/README.md

 ### Group projects

 The group projects follow each other.
-During the first 5 course weeks, the group tackles the [core IR project](projectCoreIR.md) (reproducing a research paper essentially), during the second 5 weeks of the course the group tackles the [applied NLP project](projectAppliedNLP.md).
+During the first 5 course weeks, the group tackles the [applied NLP project](projectAppliedNLP.md), and during the second 5 weeks of the course the group tackles the [core IR project](projectCoreIR.md) (reproducing a research paper essentially).

 Group size:
+- Applied NLP (3-4)
 - Core IR (2-3)
-- Applied NLP (3-4)

 The differences in group sizes will be taken into account during grading.